 How long do overnight oats keep?

 These easy overnight oats will stay fresh in your fridge for up to 1 week.
-For storing the oats, I used these Pyrex containers in the photos, however mason jars work great too.
+For storing, I used these Pyrex containers in the photos, however mason jars work great too.
 As long as the oats are stored in an airtight container with a lid, they will be fine!

-When storing, I typically only store the base overnight oats mixture.
+When storing, I typically only store the base mixture.
 Then right before eating, I’ll add in my toppings of choice.
 This helps the toppings to remain fresh and not get soggy.

 Overnight Oats Recipe